ryanjeffares/poise/README.md

 * Compiler warnings
 * Optimisation
 * ~~`getCodeAtLine()` for imported files~~
+* Store number of lines in a file when it's loaded so `getNumLines` isn't so expensive
+* Try and remove static data structures
 * Full UFCS + `Any` type annotation?
     * In general, I think I prefer the idea of having an `Any` type annotation as opposed to full UFCS.
     * However, adding an extension function to `Any` gets complicated.